New restaurants on way to McClellanville, Goose Creek; controversial cafe decision deferred

 The 6,840-square-foot shop with two drive-thru windows at 3485 Park Avenue Blvd. in Carolina Park will include sterile compounding and a sterile lab certified to formulate injectable and ophthalmology prescriptions.

-Its other location can be found in at 1952 Long Grove Drive in Seaside Farms.
+Its other location is a few miles to the south at 1952 Long Grove Drive in Seaside Farms.
 Cynthia Feldman, who holds a doctor of pharmacy degree from the Medical University of South Carolina, is the owner.

 Also, another new compounding and retail pharmacy is planned for a new structure at 846 St. Andrews Blvd. in West Ashley.

-The Pharmacy Club recently leased 1,906 square feet and plans to open in August, according to April Curci of Carolina One Real Estate's commercial division.
-She represented the tenant.
+The Pharmacy Club recently leased 1,906 square feet and plans to open in August, according to April Curci of Carolina One Real Estate, who represented the tenant.

 The independently owned pharmacy will "focus on offering memberships to patients interested in more affordable options to fill their prescriptions," Curci said.